Pediatric Cancer Data Commons

 Once selected, users can see the survival curve by hitting the Apply button at the bottom of the screen.
 Note: When changes are made to filter sets that are currently selected for the Survival curve, users must hit the Apply button after editing to see the changes reflected in the curve.

 Multiple data sets can be selected and shown simultaneously.
 In the example below, two data sets are used: one for male and one for female participants.

 The survival curve can be adjusted using the options available.

 The Consortium field indicates which disease groups have data available to create a survival curve.

 The Disallowed Variables field shows which variables cannot be used to create a survival curve.

 The Survival type drop down can be used to select Overall or Event-Free survival.

-Start time can be used to select the start time of the x-axis.
+Start time is used to select the start time of the x-axis.
 Default is zero (0).